Russian cruiser Moskva

 Moskva, (Note: Москва.) formerly Slava, (Note: Слава.) was a guided missile cruiser of the Russian Navy.
 Commissioned in 1983, she was the lead ship of the Project 1164 Atlant class, named after the city of Moscow.
 With a crew of 510, Moskva was the flagship of the Black Sea Fleet.

-The cruiser was deployed during Russia's invasions of Georgia (2008) and Crimea (2014), and Russia's intervention in Syria (2015).
-She led the naval assault during the 2022 Russian invasion of Ukraine, from February 2022 until her sinking on 14 April 2022.
+The cruiser was deployed during the Russo-Georgian War and 2014 Russian annexation of Crimea, and Russia's intervention in Syria (2015).
+She led the naval assault during the Russo-Ukrainian war, from February 2022 until her sinking on 14 April 2022.